All About Producers and Directors

 - News Production Supervisor

 Are There Job Opportunities for Producers and Directors?

-In the United States, there were 134,700 jobs for Producer or Director in 2016.
+There were about 134,700 jobs for Producer or Director in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Producer or Director by 2026.
-Due to new job openings and attrition, there will be an average of 14,100 job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.

 The states with the most job growth for Producer or Director are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 How Much Does a Producer or Director Make?

 The typical yearly salary for Producers and Directors is somewhere between $34,450 and $163,540.